 Figure 2a.
 General frame traversal scheme

-There are five hooks defined in the Linux bridging code.
-The sixth hook (BROUTING) is added by the ebtables patch.
+There are six hooks defined in the Linux bridging code, of which the BROUTING hook was added for ebtables.

 Figure 2b.
 Ethernet bridging hooks

 The hooks are specific places in the network code on which software can attach itself to process the packets/frames passing that place.
 For example, the kernel module responsible for the ebtables FORWARD chain is attached onto the bridge FORWARD hook.
 This is done when the module is loaded into the kernel or at bootup.

 Note that the ebtables BROUTING and PREROUTING chains are traversed before the bridging decision, therefore these chains will even see frames that will be

 ignored by the bridge.
 You should take that into account when using this chain.
 Also note that the chains won't see frames entering on a non-forwarding bridge port.